Composting 101

 What can I add to my backyard compost bin?

-Stirring and lightly watering the content of your compost bin speeds up the compost process.
-It’s not necessary, but it will yield results sooner if you do.
+Stirring and lightly watering the contents of your compost bin speeds up the compost process.

 DO Backyard Compost: